 8K is still very much an emerging corner of the entertainment world, so much so that there isn’t any actual 8K content readily available right now.
 That hasn’t stopped TV manufacturers from rolling out 8K displays, though, and so far, the LG Z9 is the king of the mountain.

-In all, you get 33 million pixels of pure OLED magic in the LG Z9, and the only reason we can think of not to buy it is the astronomical price tag that comes with it.
+In all, you get 33 million pixels of pure OLED magic in the LG Z9, and the only reason we can think of not buying it is the astronomical price tag that comes with it.

 The best budget TV: 55-inch TCL 6 Series